jbrry/multilingual-parsing/README.md

 # multilingual-parsing

-Repository for cross-lingual parsing for low-resource languages by means of annotation projection.
-Code for Parsing a Low-Resource Language... submitted to the DeepLo Workshop 2019.
+Repository for Cross-lingual Parsing with Polyglot Training and Multi-treebank Learning: A Faroese Case Study, submitted to the [DeepLo Workshop at EMNLP 2019](https://sites.google.com/view/deeplo19/).

+The code will be tidied up the code over the next couple of weeks.

 ## Table of Contents